Key Takeaways

 What Is an Electronic Control Module?

-How ECM Data Proves Liability
+How ECM Data Can Inform Liability

 The most fundamental question in many trucking accidents is how fast the truck was traveling at the time of the collision.
 ECM data may answer this question with objective speed readings in the moments leading up to impact.
 When a driver claims he was traveling at 55 miles per hour when he crested a hill and encountered stopped traffic, but the ECM data shows 72 miles per hour three seconds before impact, the gap between the driver's account and the electronic record can become powerful liability evidence.